GINGER-HSPH/AAU-Training-2019/README.md

-# Welcome to the homepage for the Interactive Biostatistics Workshop: Intro to R Programming & Biostatistics Primer
+# Welcome to the homepage for the Interactive Biostatistics Workshop

+Addis Ababa, Ethiopia

+November 18-22, 2019

 INSERT HERE INFORMATION ABOUT THE PROGRAM & GINGER
 ----------------------------------------------------------------------------------------------------------------------------